 About Elmhurst’s Sesquicentennial Anniversary

-Elmhurst’s Commencement ceremonies in May of 2021 kicked off a year long celebration of the University’s founding on December 6, 1871.
+Elmhurst’s Commencement ceremonies in May of 2022 capped off a year-long celebration of the University’s founding on December 6, 1871.

 On that date, the Rev. Carl F. Kranz and 14 students stepped off a train in downtown Elmhurst to launch the Elmhurst Proseminary, a school to prepare teenage boys for careers as teachers and preachers in the German Evangelical Synod of the Northwest.